Structured Review Format

 Discussion/Conclusions: Does the author provide compelling discussion and conclusions that are consistent with the findings (or is the author “overreaching” in his or her discussion and conclusions)?

 Writing: Is the writing clear?
+Did the author follow the JAAA Language Guidance?

 To Earn Continuing Education Credit (CEUs)

 For each sufficiently thorough review performed on time and according to the structured review format above, .1 CEUs can be earned (for a maximum of .5 CEUs per year).
-A reviewer must also agree to review any subsequent revisions until the manuscript has been accepted or rejected; however, reviews of revisions do not need to conform to the structured review format.
+A reviewer must also agree to review any subsequent revisions until the manuscript has been accepted or rejected, however reviews of revisions do not need to conform to the structured review format.

-Nonmembers must join the Academy’s CE Registry to earn CEUs.
+Reviewers who are not members of the Academy must join the Academy’s CE Registry to earn CEUs.

 If you would like to become a reviewer, send a copy of your CV to the editorial office.